-Here's an example: You need to fill a regular prescription, and you also want to get aspirin, bandages and acne skin care.
+Here's an example: You need to fill a regular prescription, and you also want to get aspirin, bandages and a toothbrush.
 You first head to the pharmacy to turn in your prescription.
-Then you pick up the aspirin, bandages and acne skin care.
+Then you pick up the aspirin, bandages and toothbrush.
 You use your PayFlex card to pay for the eligible expenses: your regular prescription and the aspirin and bandages.
-You may not use the card for acne skin care because it is not an allowed expense, per IRS guidelines.
-You will need to pay for the acne skin care another way (cash, credit or debit card etc.).
+You may not use the card for the toothbrush because it is not an allowed expense, per IRS guidelines.
+You will need to pay for the toothbrush another way (cash, credit or debit card etc.).